pierreb4/tokpidjin/COMPLETE_GPU_COMPARISON.md

 4. **Excellent Availability**:
    - T4 is the most common GPU on Kaggle
-   - Lower quota cost than P100/L4
+   - Same cost as P100/L4 on Kaggle

 5. **Dual GPU Ready**:
    - Has 2 GPUs for multi-GPU parallelism